tpbw4321/VerifiedBoot/README.md

         1) build: All of the software packages downloaded as part of the build process
         2) host : The executable files obtained from the above build command
         3) Images : All of the dtb, rootfilesystem (rootfs.ext2) , uboot.bin , zImage , public & private keys, ITS and ITB
         4) target : Expanded format of the RootFile system (rootfs.ext2), which can be overlayed for extendabiity
+                    Creating a folder with custom configuration and provide the path to buildroot through BR2_ROOTFS_OVERLAY

  Step6:
         Flash the uboot image onto the  boot partition of the Flash, and the itb file to a predefined offset, the bootm